 What Else Do You Need to Know About Study Permits?

-Extending or Renewing Study Permits: As an international student, extending or renewing your Study Permit is essential to maintain your legal status when your current study permit expires.
+Extending or Renewing Study Permits: As an international student, extending or renewing your Study Permit is essential to maintaining your legal status when your current study permit expires.

 You must apply before your current status expires.
 If you apply after your study permit has expired, then you must restore your status within 90 days.